 1/2 bunch flat leaf parsley, chopped fine

-1- Preheat the oven to 375ºF.
-Prepare a high sided cookie sheet with foil.
-Set aside.
+Preheat the oven to 375′ F degrees, prepare a high-sided cookie sheet with olive oil and set aside.

-3-Wash and dry the squash and cut the stem to remove.
-Cut the squash in half- horizontally. (*Careful not to cut yourself.
-Place the round squash on a folded kitchen towel, to prevent from rolling.)
+Wash and dry the squash and cut the stem to remove.
+Cut the squash in half horizontally.
+Careful not to cut yourself.
+Place the round squash on a folded kitchen towel, to prevent from rolling.
 With a serrated bread knife-using a sawing motion, cut through the firm flesh.

-4-Lightly coat the flesh of the acorn squash with good quality olive oil.
+Lightly coat the flesh of the squash with some of the olive oil.
 Season generously with salt and fresh cracked pepper.
 Sprinkle lightly with ground nutmeg and ground clove.

-5-Place flesh side down on the prepared, foil-lined baking sheet.
+Place flesh side down on the prepared baking sheet.
 Put into a pre-heated oven for 45 minutes to an hour, or until the flesh is soft- but stable when pierced with a knife.

 Remove pork sausage and replace with bacon or omit all together.

-If you want a sweeter flavor sprinkle acorn squash with a pinch of brown sugar and cinnamon before stuffing.
+If you want a sweeter flavor sprinkle acorn squash with a pinch of brown sugar or maple syrup and cinnamon before stuffing.